openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

 Besides the photo, the Qualified Certificate contains the following information:

-Participant's name
+* Participant's name
-Date of birth (optional)
+* Date of birth (optional)
-Course title and summary
+* Course title and summary
-Credits earned
+* Credits earned
-Course performance (information about whether the participant is part of the best 5%, 10% or 20% of all participants) Anti-counterfeit link and QR code
+* Course performance (information about whether the participant is part of the best 5%, 10% or 20% of all participants)
+* Anti-counterfeit link and QR code

 ## Advanced settings

-**Welcomemail**
+**Welcome Mail**

 A custom text can be written here that will be sent to all the participants enrolling in the course.
 Here is a sample text: